StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 }
 ```

 Much like the Monitor definition, the file contains the requisite STJ paramateres and defines a single node instance.
-For brevity, the specific parameter definitions & the function body have been ommited.
+For brevity, the specific parameter definitions and the function body have been ommited.
 These parts will be elaborated upon in the following sections.
 The supported fields are:

 - `name` - a human-readble name of the function that ideally indicates its purpose,